Skip to content

 14 K Tapped hole depth + 0.3 ± 0.03 1 [0.27, 0.33]

-If we so a Worst Case ans RSS analysis, these are the results.
+If we do a Worst Case and an RSS analysis, these are the results.

 Dimension: Motor Assembly - WC Analysis -